julienco03/webdev/python/module07_sql_databases_and_guis/app13-student-management-system/README.md

 # What is this project about?
 This project represents a simple student managment system.
-For this it uses PyQt6 as GUI library and an SQL database.
+For this it uses PyQt6 as GUI library and an SQLite database.
 The user can create, edit, search and delete records.
 All records are displayed in a table.

 Here's a preview: